arrowtide/dok/export/content/collections/example_v1/development.md

 ---
 # Development

-By default, we use a simple Vite configuration that comes with every new Statamic site when using the CLI tool so you should feel right at home.
+By default, we use a simple Vite configuration that comes with every new Statamic site so you should feel right at home.

 `npm run dev` - Watches your content, rebuilds, and refreshes your browser so you can instantly see the changes.
 `npm run build` - Build for production